bondy-io/bondy/apps/bondy_db/doc_extras/architecture/05_crdt_model.md

-Every CRDT answers one question consistently — *what is the maximum HLC ever interpreted into this state?* `hlc/1` is non-decreasing as operations are interpreted; the substrate stores it in the cell frame and reads return it as the cell's logical timestamp. `gc_threshold/1` (usually the same HLC) tells compaction which prefix is fully absorbed and safe to drop.
+Every CRDT answers one question consistently — *what is the maximum HLC ever interpreted into this state?* `hlc/1` is non-decreasing as operations are interpreted; the substrate stores it in the cell frame and reads return it as the cell's logical timestamp.
+A separate optional hook, `stabilize/2`, lets a type tell compaction — at a cluster-stable HLC — whether a cell's state can be dropped or must be kept.

 ## The catalogue